AnonMiraj/Scholarships-opportunities-CS/programs/Malaysia_Technical_Cooperation_Programme_Scholarship.md

 - Admission letter from a Malaysian university (optional)
 - Two letters of recommendation
 - CV
-- Research Proposal (**for Master's by Research and PhD applicants only**):
-  - A minimum of 1,000 words, relevant to the intended field of study
+- A Health certificate you can find it the MTCP Website

 ---